Welcome to the Localization Project for Board Game Stats!

 Currently Board Game Stats is available in these languages:

-The entire app for iOS and Android has now been prepared for localization.
-This has resulted in more than 2500 terms that needs translation into other languages.
-Because the app is still in active development, new terms to be translated will be added regularly as well.
+The entire app for iOS and Android can be localized.
+There are more than 3000 terms that need translation into other languages.
+Because the app is still in active development, new terms to be translated are added regularly as well.

 A translation website has been created on which the translations can be entered, edited and validated.
 You’ll need a translator login to be able to access it.